Tanvik-hub/QuickEats-backend-dashboard_ReactJs/README.md

 3. Add and manage your product listings.
 4. you can also view your products

+## MongoDB Integration

+**QuickEats** utilizes MongoDB, a NoSQL database, to store vendor, restaurant, food item, and user data.
+MongoDB's flexibility and scalability make it an ideal choice for managing the dynamic nature of the food delivery platform.

+## Title of the App:
+- QuickEats: Connecting Hungry Hearts to Happy Kitchens!🍜🍝🍔🍕

 ## Website
 - you can view the website here=https://quick-eats-backend-dashboard-react-js.vercel.app